 The Headquarters of the American 552d Quartermaster Railhead Company was based at Seskinore House.

-It is interesting to note that the old Royal Ulster Constabulary Police Station is the large white building to the left of the picture.
+It is interesting to note that the old Royal Ulster Constabulary Police Station is the large white building to the left of the original picture.

 St Lucia Barracks, Omagh